Carl Schmitt: The Leviathan in the State Theory of Thomas Hobbes

 The Leviathan in the State Theory of Thomas Hobbes, with the subtitle "Meaning and Failure of a Political Symbol", is a 1938 work by Schmitt that revisits one of his most critical theoretical inspirations: Thomas Hobbes.
 Schmitt's work can be described as both a critique and an appraisal of the controversial political theorist.
-This work also contains some of Schmitt's more anti-Semitic language.
-As contemporary writers on Schmitt have noted, his anti-Semitism may be read as more a kind of "anti-Judaism" as, unlike his Nazi allies, he did not attribute the dangers of Judaism to "biological" reasons but strictly religious ones.
+This work also contains some of Schmitt's more antisemitic language.
+As contemporary writers on Schmitt have noted, his antisemitism may be read as more a kind of "anti-Judaism" as, unlike his Nazi allies, he did not attribute the dangers of Judaism to "biological" reasons but strictly religious ones.
 This work by Schmitt is also one of the most intimately involved by him with the concept of myth in a political setting.

 The text itself begins with an overview of the religious history of the mythical character "Leviathan".
 Schmitt traces this character as a unique subject of conflicting interpretations in Abrahamic doctrines, whereby the Leviathan, understood most pointedly as a "big fish," is occasionally interchangeable with that of a dragon or serpent, which Schmitt remarks have been "protective and benevolent deities" in the history of non-Jewish peoples.
 But, as Schmitt makes clear, Hobbes' Leviathan is very different from these interpretations, being illustrated firstly in his work Leviathan as a "huge man".
 The Leviathan as a "huge man" is used throughout Hobbes' work as a symbol of the sovereign person.
 Although the Leviathan is not the only allegory made by Hobbes of the sovereign, which gravitates throughout his work as "a huge man, a huge leviathan, an artificial being, an animal artificiale, an automaton, or a machina".
 Hobbes' concern was mainly to convey the sovereign person as a frightening creature that could instill fear into those chaotic elements of man that belong to his interpretation of the state of nature.